quiyetbrul/Mastermind/README.md

 I began by creating an MVP with a basic main menu for starting or exiting the game, featuring a singleton logger for event tracking and initial input validation.
 Random number generation initially relied on pseudo-random methods but later used an external API integrated via cURL.

-To enhance structure with OOP principles, I added a GameState class, an abstract Player class, and a SinglePlayer class, enabling the integration of Donald Knuth's 5-guess algorithm for an AI Codebreaker using a minimax strategy to efficiently solve the code.
+To enhance structure with OOP principles, I added a GameState class, an abstract Player class, and a OnePlayer class, enabling the integration of Donald Knuth's 5-guess algorithm for an AI Codebreaker using a minimax strategy to efficiently solve the code.

 Additional features included a Codebreaker Hint system and customizable difficulty settings for improved player engagement.
 I implemented a leaderboard to track top scores and game progress persistence using SQLiteCpp, employing an MVC architecture to ensure clean separation of concerns.